After Regal, COVID-19 Forces AMC Theater Chain To Consider Bankruptcy: Report

 The world’s biggest chain of theaters - AMC Entertainment Holdings Inc (NYSE: AMC) is mulling options for respite from debt, that includes potential bankruptcy, reports Bloomberg.

-The cinema chain is still reeling from the aftermath of the pandemic outbreak and lockdown measures, which has kept movie-goers out of cinema halls.
+The cinema chain is still reeling from the aftermath of the pandemic outbreak and lock down measures, which has kept movie-goers out of cinema halls.

-What Happened: The company disclosed in a filing with the U.S. Securities and Exchange Commission on Tuesday that it could face a liquidity crunch by the end of this year or sometime early next year.
+What Happened: The company disclosed in Tuesday’s SEC Filing that it could face a liquidity crunch by the end of this year or sometime early next year.

 AMC has resumed operations in 83% of the 598 theater properties, albeit with a 20% to 40% capacity.
 However, footfalls are approximately 85% lower compared to the same period in 2019.